 \section{Introduction}

-In \cite{Gromov} Gromov proposed an interesting way to probe the macroscopic geometry of Riemannian and symplectic manifolds by means of geometry of complex vector bundles on the manifold.
-This is a geometric analogue of the idea of K-theory which is partly why it was named $\karea$.
+In \cite{Gromov} Gromov proposed an interesting way to probe the macroscopic geometry of Riemannian and symplectic manifolds by means of the geometry of complex vector bundles on the manifold.
+This is a geometric analogue of K-theory which is partly why it was named $\karea$.
 This construction involves minimizing sup norm of the curvature over all homologically essential vector bundles and all connections, and his main theorem in the Riemannian setting for spin, positively curved manifolds $X,g$ used somewhat mysteriously the index theorem for the twisted Dirac operator.

-To pass to the symplectic world Gromov considered an additional variation over all compatible metrics, i.e. all compatible complex structures with a symplectic form $\omega$ on $X$.
+To pass to the symplectic world Gromov considered an additional variation over all compatible metrics, i.e. all compatible almost complex structures with a symplectic form $\omega$ on $X$.
 At the moment the resulting invariant is still very poorly understood.
-Here we focus on $X = \mathbb{CP} ^{n}$ and relate this notion the classical theory of jumping curves and and quantum classes originally defined by the author in \cite{GS}, and intertwined with Bott periodicity and aspects of differential geometry of loop groups, \cite{BP}.
-Interestingly, this allows us to arive at a purely algebraic geometric theorem in the theory of jumping curves, as well at its symplectic generalization.
+Here we focus on $X = \mathbb{CP} ^{n}$ and relate this notion to the classical theory of jumping curves and quantum classes originally defined by the author in \cite{GS}.
+Interestingly, this allows us to arrive at a purely algebraic geometric theorem in the theory of jumping curves, as well as its symplectic generalization.

-Some of the symplectic methods of the present paper continue in spirit upon Polterovich \cite{polterovich}, and Entov \cite{Entov}, but our viewpoint of looking at all vector bundles simultaneously is closer to Gromov's original viewpoint.
-Although practically this does not turn out to be very important here.
+Some of the symplectic methods of the present paper continue in the spirit of Polterovich \cite{polterovich}, and Entov \cite{Entov}.